Good For You: Full Serving

 Simply add your request to the "Order Notes" section of the Checkout Page while placing Your Order.

 We do offer Free Shipping in the USA on Orders of $150.00 or more.
-Orders are typically Shipped on Monday and Friday.If You ever need anything sooner, or You live somewhere in the world where You would prefer us to use a different shipping method (such as Fed Ex) simply Click Here to email Mike.
+Orders are typically Shipped on Monday and Friday.If You ever need anything sooner, or You live somewhere in the world where You would prefer us to use a different shipping method (such as Fed Ex or other) simply Click Here to email Mike.

 Greetings from Garageland